esa/polyhedral-gravity-model/docs/background/evaluable_vs_evaluate.rst

 GravityEvaluable vs. Evaluate Function
 ======================================

+The :code:`GravityEvaluable` was introduced with version :code:`v2.0`.
+Hence, the `project report <https://mediatum.ub.tum.de/doc/1695208/1695208.pdf>`__ does not contain any further details.
+This sections closes the knowledge gap and presents a runtime comparison.

 Below is a comparison of the performance of the standalone free function and the evaluable class.
 The benchmark was conducted with a M1 Pro 10-Core CPU (ARM64) using the TBB backend.
 The calculation consisted each of 1000 points for the mesh of Eros (24235 vertices and 14744 faces).